entelognathus/Antiarch-phylogeny/Antiarch taxa used in analysis to be compiled.md

 Young, G.C., & Gorter, J.D.
 (1981).
 A new fish fauna of Middle Devonian age from the Taemas/Wee Jasper region of New South Wales. *Bulletin of the Bureau of Mineral Resources Geology and Geophysics Australia*, **209**, 85-147.

 Young, G.C., & Moody, J.M.
 (2002).
-A Middle-Late Devonian fish fauna from the Sierra de Perijá western Venezuela, South America. *Mitt.
+A Middle-Upper Devonian fish fauna from the Sierra de Perijá western Venezuela, South America. *Mitt.
 Mus.
 Nat.kd.
 Berl., Geowiss.
 Reihe*, **5**, 155-206.

 Young, G.C., & Zhang, G.R.
 (1992).
 Structure and function of the pectoral joint and operculum in Antiarchs, Devonian placoderm fishes. *Palaeontology*, **35**(2), 443-464.

 Young, G.C., & Zhang, G.R.
 (1996).
-New information on the morphology of yunnanolepid antiarchs (placoderm fishes) from the Early Devonian of South China. *Journal of Vertebrate Paleontology*, **16**(4), 623-641.
+New information on the morphology of yunnanolepid antiarchs (placoderm fishes) from the Lower Devonian of South China. *Journal of Vertebrate Paleontology*, **16**(4), 623-641.

 Zhang, G.R.
 (1978).
-The antiarchs from the Early Devonian of Yunnan. *Vertebrata PalAsiatica*, **16** (3), 147-186.
+The antiarchs from the Lower Devonian of Yunnan. *Vertebrata PalAsiatica*, **16** (3), 147-186.

 Zhang, G.R.
 (1980).
 New material of *Xichonolepis qujingensis* and discussion on some of its morphological characteristics. *Vertebrata PalAsiatica*, **18** (4), 272-280.

 Zhang, G.R.
 (1984).
-New form of the Antiarchi with primitive brachial process from Early Devonian of Yunnan. *Vertebrata PalAsiatica*, **22** (2), 81-91.
+New form of the Antiarchi with primitive brachial process from Lower Devonian of Yunnan. *Vertebrata PalAsiatica*, **22** (2), 81-91.

 Zhang, G.R., & Liu, Y.G.
 (1991).
 A new antiarch from the Upper Devonian of Jiangxi, China.
 In: Chang, M.M., Liu, Y.H., and Zhang, G.R. (eds), Early Vertebrates and Related Problems of Evolutionary Biology.
 Beijing: *Science Press*, 195-212.

 Zhang, G.R., & Young, G.C.
 (1992).
-A new antiarch (placoderm fish) from the Early Devonian of South China. *Alcheringa*, **16**, 219-240.
+A new antiarch (placoderm fish) from the Lower Devonian of South China. *Alcheringa*, **16**, 219-240.

 Zhang, G.R., Wang, J.Q., & Wang, N.Z.
 (2001).
 The structure of pectoral fin and tail of Yunnanolepidoidei, with a discussion of the pectoral fin of chuchinolepids. *Vertebrata PalAsiatica*, **39**(1), 1-13.

 Zhang, M.M.
 (1980).
 Preliminary note on a Lower Devonian antiarch from Yunnan, China. *Vertebrata PalAsiatica*, **18**(3), 179-190.

 Zhu, M. (1996).
-The phylogeny of the Antiarcha (Placodermi, Pisces), with the description of Early Devonian antiarchs from Qujing, Yunnan, China. *Bulletin du Muséum nationa1 d'Histoire naturelle*, **18**, 233-347.
+The phylogeny of the Antiarcha (Placodermi, Pisces), with the description of Lower Devonian antiarchs from Qujing, Yunnan, China. *Bulletin du Muséum nationa1 d'Histoire naturelle*, **18**, 233-347.

 Zhu, M., & Janvier, P., 1996.
-A small antiarch, *Minicrania lirouyii* gen. et sp. nov., from the Early Devonian of Qujing, Yunnan (China), with remarks on antiarch phylogeny. *Journal of Vertebrate Paleontology*, **16**(1), 1-15.
+A small antiarch, *Minicrania lirouyii* gen. et sp. nov., from the Lower Devonian of Qujing, Yunnan (China), with remarks on antiarch phylogeny. *Journal of Vertebrate Paleontology*, **16**(1), 1-15.

 Zhu, M., Wang, J.Q., & Fan, J.H.
 (1994).
-Early Devonian fishes from Guijiatun and Xujiachong formations of Qujing, Yunnan, and related biostratigraphic problems. *Vertebrata PalAsiatica*, **32**(1), 1-20.
+Lower Devonian fishes from Guijiatun and Xujiachong formations of Qujing, Yunnan, and related biostratigraphic problems. *Vertebrata PalAsiatica*, **32**(1), 1-20.

 Zhu, M., Yu, X.B., Choo, B., Wang, J.Q, & Jia, L.T.
 (2012).
 An antiarch placoderm shows that pelvic girdles arose at the root of jawed vertebrates. *Biology Letters*, **8**(3), 453-456.